john-lawniczak/Smart-Contract-Resources/README.md

 2. Logical bugs, this is arguably the biggest surface for attacks as it can be very project-specific
 3. Ecosystem oriented bugs, includes projects explicit and implicit interaction with whole blockchain: frontrunning/sandwiching, oracle manipulations, incorrect integrations, flashloan attacks, all go here

+- `timeboxing` - allocate a fixed, maximum amount of time and step out of the rabbit hole; move on.

 Build a racing bot via [4naly3er](https://github.com/Picodes/4naly3er) - open source static analyzer to build on top of

 Most auditor discussions are on Twitter.